-- ₩ For parents the first point of contact is your child's teacher. - If you need more general information about the school contact the school office who will be able to direct you to the most appropriate member of staff. - If you are considering your child joining the school the first person to talk to is Alison Mitchison, PA to Helen Elphick, Headteacher who will arrange a meeting with her.
+- W For parents the first point of contact is your child's tutor/ teacher. - ₩ If you need more general information about the school contact the school office who will be able to direct you to the most appropriate member of staff. - if you are considering your child joining the school the first person to talk to is Alison Mitchison, PA to Lesley Dyer, Headteacher who will arrange a meeting with her. - W QEII also hosts the Compass HUB which is designed to support families of children with special needs in the local community.